ansommer/startup/notes.md

-  **1. The default CSS display property value for the HTML <span> element is: inline**
-  <span> is an HTML element used to group or wrap inline content without introducing any structural change to the page.
+  **1. The default CSS display property value for the HTML <span> element is: inline** `<span>` is an HTML element used to group or wrap inline content without introducing any structural change to the page.
-  It does not create a new line before or after itself (unlike <div>).
+  It does not create a new line before or after itself (unlike `<div>`).
   Primarily used for styling or applying scripts to a portion of text.
   Inline elements flow along with the text and do not start on a new line.

-  **How would you use CSS to change all the div elements to have a background color of red?**
+  **2. How would you use CSS to change all the div elements to have a background color of red?**
   ```css
   div {
     background-color: red;